 We started with a series of workshops to define our core value proposition.
 Our challenge was to narrow down our features to target user jobs and pain-points that other products were not addressing: engagement and cultural relevance.

 Through exhaustive research of the market and multiple conversations with users and teachers, we narrowed down a feature set that became a prototype developed in Unity, with Sony investment.
-This was our tool to learn and finetune the final product, and our showcase to future investors.
+This was our tool to learn and finetune the final product, and showcase to future investors.